Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Fact: Men get HPV-related cancers, too, and also need the vaccine.

-More than 12,000 men get cancers caused by HPV every year in the U.S. which is 38% of all HPV-related cancer cases.
+Almost 20,000 men get cancers caused by HPV every year in the U.S. That is 43% of all HPV-related cancer cases.
 These figures are on the rise in young adult males.
 The most common HPV-related cancer for men is oropharyngeal (throat) cancer, but men can also get cancers of the anus and rectum, mouth, and penis.
-And unlike cervical cancer, there are no screening tests for many of these cancers.
+And unlike cervical cancer in women, there are no routine screening tests for these cancers.
 That means they are often detected at a later stage when the cancers become more difficult to treat.
-Additionally, there is no treatment for the HPV itself.

-Males also get the type of HPV (types 6 and 11) that cause genital warts.
+Males also get and pass on the types of HPV (types 6 and 11) that cause genital warts.

 Males can pass HPV to their partner, even if they aren’t showing any signs or symptoms of HPV.